 Type 2 diabetes develops slowly in response to too much sugar (glucose) circulating in the bloodstream over time.
 When the body does not regulate and use glucose properly, high blood sugar levels can eventually adversely affect the circulatory, nervous, and immune systems.
-The individuals developing diabetes who we partner with at NY Center for Integrative Medicine in Manhattan may notice a range of troubling changes such as persistent thirst and hunger, frequent infections, numb or tingly hands and feet, and blurry eyesight.
+The individuals developing diabetes who we partner with at NY Center for Integrative Health in Manhattan may notice a range of troubling changes such as persistent thirst and hunger, frequent infections, numb or tingly hands and feet, and blurry eyesight.

 Treatment from a skilled and experienced doctor is a “must” to resolve these symptoms.
 Moreover, Dr. Robert Kachko helps New York City area patients to avoid the myriad devastating complications associated with this common disease.
 Untreated, diabetes can lead to: